TransLoc3D : Point Cloud based Large-scale Place Recognition using Adaptive Receptive Fields: Related Work

-{\bf Multi-scale receptive fields.} Experiments \cite{nelson1978orientation,pettet1992dynamic,sceniak1999contrast} in neuroscience indicate that the receptive field size of a neuron is modulated by bioelectric signal rather than fixed.
-However, this property does not get the right attention in constructing convolutional neural networks.
-Previous work \cite{lin2017feature,redmon2016yolo,liu2016ssd} mostly aggregate multi-scale features by fusing the outputs of different layers.
-As far as we know, InceptionNetV1\cite{SzegedyLJSRAEVR2015googlenet} is the first architecture aggregating multi-scale information within the same layer.
-A simple concatenation mechanism is designed to fusing the outputs from convolutional layers with various kernel sizes.
-The following work SKNet\cite{li2019selective} enhances this architecture using an attention mechanism to fuse multi-scale information from different receptive fields in 2D images.
-Compared with $1\times1$ convolutional kernels used in InceptionNets \cite{SzegedyLJSRAEVR2015googlenet,SzegedyVISW16googlenetv3,szegedy2017inceptionv4}, the attention mechanism is more suited to adaptively adjust the receptive field sizes.Inspired by SKNet\cite{li2019selective}, we propose a similar module, named Adaptive Receptive Field Module, to tackle the size difference among various objects in out-door scenes.
+Numerous experiments~\cite{nelson1978orientation,pettet1992dynamic,sceniak1999contrast} in neuroscience have suggested that the receptive field size of a neuron is not fixed but adaptive to the input bioelectric signals.
+However, this property does not receive sufficient attention in constructing CNNs.
+InceptionNetV1~\cite{SzegedyLJSRAEVR2015googlenet} is the first architecture aggregating multi-scale information within the same layer via a simple concatenation mechanism.
+Following InceptionNet, many methods try to improve feature representation by concatenating multi-scale features, but they often fail to select appropriate scales for the targeted objects.
+The follow-up work SKNet~\cite{li2019selective} enhances this architecture using an attention mechanism to fuse multi-scale information from different receptive fields.
+Compared with simple concatenation, the attention mechanism is more suited to adaptively adjusting the receptive field sizes based on input and has potential for tackling the size difference problem in outdoor scenes.